 Ceramic on Ceramic

 The bearing surface is all important.
 The frictional forces are dependent on the surface roughness and the chemical composition of the material.
-Lubrication reduces friction, which reduces wear and optimum ‘joint’ motion occurs when there is a fluid film between hard on hard bearings, in this case, ceramic on ceramic.
+Lubrication reduces friction, which reduces wear and optimum ‘joint’ motion occurs when there is a fluid film between hard on hard bearings, in this case, ceramic on ceramic (CoC).

 Ceramics are hydrophilic and permit better ‘wettability’ of the surface, which ensures that a fluid is uniformly distributed over the bearing surface.

 Ceramic bearing surfaces were first utilised in hip replacements by Pierre Boutin Pau in France in 1970.
-New composite ceramics such as Biolox and now Delta are associated with less crack propagation and fracture potential.
+New composite ceramics such as Biolox and Delta are associated with less crack propagation and fracture potential.
 The head size can be increased (to 36mm) when articulating with an average sized socket.

 Bio-compatibility of ceramics is better than metal on metal or metal on polyethylene bearing surfaces.
-No toxicity or hypersensitivity reactions have been demonstrated and there is minimal tissue reaction.
+No toxicity or hypersensitivity reactions have been revealed and there is minimal tissue reaction.
 Osteolysis has been documented, but no chromosomal aberrations or carcinogenic changes have been triggered by such bearing surfaces.